Why You Should Spay or Neuter Your Cat

 Reduce your kitty's risk of FIV, FeLV, and more

-There are a lot of reasons that you should spay or neuter your cat.
-Before we talk numbers, let’s look at why spayed or neutered cats live healthier lives.
-Female cats that are spayed can’t get uterine cancers; their risk of mammary (breast) cancer is reduced by 25%; and they are less prone to urinary tract infections and hormonal changes.
-1
+Female cats that are spayed CAN’T get uterine cancers; their risk of mammary (breast) cancer is reduced by 25%; and they are less prone to urinary tract infections and hormonal changes.1

-Now for the numbers: aside from the important medical reasons for spaying or neutering, there is also a serious overpopulation problem in the United States.
-An average cat has 1–8 kittens per litter and 2–3 litters per year.
+Aside from the important medical reasons for spaying or neutering, there is also a serious overpopulation problem in the United States.
+An average cat has 1–8 kittens per litter, and 2–3 litters per year.
 During her productive life, one female cat could have more than 100 kittens.
-A single pair of cats and their kittens can produce as many as 420,000 kittens in just 7 years .2
+A single pair of cats and their kittens can produce as many as 420,000 kittens in just 7 years.2

 If you have any questions or concerns, you should always visit or call your veterinarian – they are your best resource to ensure the health and well-being of your pets.